grafana/grafana/docs/sources/installation/upgrading.md

 We recommend that you backup a few things in case you have to rollback the upgrade.
 - Installed plugins - Back them up before you upgrade them in case you want to rollback the Grafana version and want to get the exact same versions you were running before the upgrade.
 - Configuration files do not need to be backed up.
-However, you might want to in case you add new config options after upgrade and then rollback.
+However, you might want to in case you add new configuration options after upgrade and then rollback.

 ### Database backup